keanudv/Web-Scraping-Program/README.md

         price_tag="div",
         price_class="price"
     )
 <br>
 <h3>Limitations</h3>
 <P>Some websites use JavaScript to dynamically load data.
 The packages used in this program (Requests and BeautifulSoup) cannot execute JavaScipt.
 Therefore, the program may fail to retrieve data.</P><br>
-<P>This program can only scrape data from one page (Pagination).
-Data for all products exist on multiple pages.
-Therefore, the program will fail to retrieve all product data.</P>
+<P>In addition, this program can only scrape data from one page at a time (Pagination).
+Therefore, the program will fail to retrieve data from multiple pages.</P>
 <br>
 <h3>Improvements</h3>
 <P>To overcome these limitations, I will expand the program to use Selenium.
 Selenium is a package that automates a web browser to load JavaScipt and flip to the next page or load more data.</P>